bentoml/BentoML/docs/source/guides/grpc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :bdg-info:`Description:` ``DataFrame`` represents any tabular data type.
-Currently we only support the columns orientation since it is turned out to be the only orientation that we can preserve ordering.
+Currently we only support the columns orientation since it is best for preserving the input order.

-This means that every other orientation is currently not yet supported.

 It accepts the following fields: